emeegoda/AskaProf/README.md

 # AskaProf
-Ask a professor what their real estate technology course is about?
+Ask a professor what their real estate technology course is about.

 AskaProf is uses streamlit to launch a website where journalists and students can ask a professor about their real estate technology course.